UK government plans to revamp holiday pay calculation for part-year workers

-The principal is also subject to common law duties to pay commission or remuneration, and to pay the agent's expenses and indemnify him against losses suffered during proper performance of the agreement.
+The principal is also subject to common law duties to pay commission or remuneration, and to pay the agent's expenses and indemnify it against losses suffered during proper performance of the agreement.

-If you do not specify what commission is payable then the Regulations will provide that the agent should receive the customary amount paid to agents working on the same type of goods in the same geographical area.
-Where there is no custom and practice, the Regulations state the commission payable to an agent is reasonable remuneration taking into account all aspects of the transaction.
+If you do not specify what commission is payable then the regulations provide that the agent should receive the customary amount paid to agents working on the same type of goods in the same geographical area.
+Where there is no custom and practice, the regulations state the commission payable to an agent is reasonable remuneration taking into account all aspects of the transaction.

-Commission post-termination: commission is payable on transactions concluded after the agency agreement is terminated if the transaction is:
+Commission is payable on transactions concluded after the agency agreement is terminated if the transaction is:

 These regulations are not mandatory, so will not apply if there are express terms in the agency agreement relating to commission.

-Commission shall be paid to the agent no later than the last day of the month following the quarter in which it became due.
-Unless otherwise agreed, the first 'quarter' shall run from the date of the agreement.
+Commission must be paid to the agent no later than the last day of the month following the quarter in which it became due.
+Unless otherwise agreed, the first 'quarter' runs from the date of the agreement.

 When an agency agreement is terminated there are three potential areas of claim to consider:

 Compensation may be calculated on an indemnity basis or compensation basis.
 This is intended to reflect the value of the goodwill the agent has generated for the principal.
-If the agreement does not contain any provisions for how this payment is to be calculated, the payment will be calculated on a compensation basis.
+If the agreement does not contain any provisions for how this payment is to be calculated, the payment will be calculated on a compensation basis by default.

 The payment of any indemnity must be equitable and is subject to a cap based on one year's average gross commission based on the five years before termination or the whole life of the agreement if shorter.

-Compensation basis: unless otherwise specified, the agent will be entitled to compensation for the damage it suffers as a result of the termination of the agreement.
-Such damage will be deemed to occur when the termination takes place in circumstances which:
+Unless otherwise specified, the agent will be entitled to compensation for the damage it suffers as a result of the termination of the agreement.
+Damage will be deemed to occur when the termination takes place in circumstances which: